-The Port of Long Beach has signed a 40-year, $4.6 billion lease with Orient Overseas Container Line (OOCL) and its subsidiary, Long Beach Container Terminal (LBCT), for the Middle Harbor property, in the largest deal of its kind for any U.S. seaport.
+The Port of Long Beach has signed a 40-year, $4.6 billion lease with Orient Overseas Container Line and its subsidiary, Long Beach Container Terminal, for the Middle Harbor property, in the largest deal of its kind for any U.S. seaport.

-The nine-year, $1.31 billion project will upgrade wharfs, water access and storage areas, as well as add a greatly expanded on-dock rail yard.
+The nine-year, $1.31 billion project will upgrade wharfs, water access and container yards, as well as add a greatly expanded on-dock rail yard.
 The Board of Harbor Commissioners approved the project's EIR in April 2009 after extensive environmental review and public participation.
 The Long Beach City Council upheld the Board's decision in May 2009.
 Construction on the project started in spring 2011.

-Rehabilitate and modernize aging infrastructure at Piers E and F to meet business and consumer trade demands
+Rehabilitate and modernize aging infrastructure at Middle Harbor (Piers D, E and F)

 Dramatically reduce air pollution and health risks as new equipment and efficiencies are built into the terminal

 Create about 14,000 permanent jobs in Southern California

-Generate 1,000 temporary construction jobs a year over nine years
+Generate 1,000 temporary construction-related jobs a year over nine years

 Implement aggressive environmental measures of the the Green Port Policy and San Pedro Bay Ports Clean Air Action Plan